MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/rest-services-examples/index.md

 ### Angular 1.6

 Angular 1.6 has changed how it handles JSONP.
-First off you need to white list the Bing Maps REST Services in your app config.
+First off you need to allowlist the Bing Maps REST Services in your app config.
 Additionally, instead of using success and error functions, Angular 1.6 now uses a then function.
 Finally, the hardcoded `&jsonp=JSON_CALLBACK` value is no longer supported, and instead the jsonpCallbackParam option needs to be used in the request.

 ```html
 <!DOCTYPE html>